hawx/sass.sugar/readme.markdown

 # SASS Sugar

+To install: download [Sass.sugar.zip](http://sss.hawx.me/latest/Sass.sugar.zip), unzip by double clicking it, then drag into `~/Library/Application Support/Espresso/Sugars` (you may need to use `CMD+SHIFT+G` in the Finder to get to `Library`).

-To install the sugar just open terminal and type:
+Or to install the sugar using `git` just open the terminal and type:

     cd ~/Library/Application\ Support/Espresso/Sugars
     git clone git://github.com/hawx/Sass.sugar.git